ucn-eu/ucnviz/README.md

-This is the repo for the ucn visualisation code
+## This is the repo for the ucn visualisation code

-The code is responsible for gathering data from squid logs,tcpdumps and the moves app (location data)  and writing it to a relational (sqlite3) database
+The code is responsible for gathering data from squid logs,tcpdumps and the moves app (location data)  and writing it to a relational (sqlite3) database.
+It presents a tagging visualistion of urls visited, principally using d3.js (but also some legacy flotr2 stuff)

 There are three scripts that collect data